 Sometimes you may feel like the negative emotions suffocate or overwhelm you and you need to get out of the house.
 In this case a brisk walk can help.
 Start by walking fast and when your pace has inadvertently slowed down, you know you have walked the tension out.

-Adults tend to be too much in their heads and over-emphasize the importance of thinking.
+Adults tend to be too much in their heads and over-emphasize the importance of thinking and mindset.
 However we cannot forget about our physical body, especially because trauma and emotions get stored in the body, if not processed properly.
-Any rigorous physical activity can help shake off tension and your imagination is the limit – cleaning the house, pillow-fights, roughhousing, anything.
+Any rigorous physical activity can help shake off tension and your imagination is the limit – cleaning the house, pillow-fights, roughhousing and more.
 The most important is to try and find the ones that help you personally.

 Sources: